Brioche Bread

 Loaf of brioche with the end sliced off.

 Brioche is a French bread with a fluffy interior, slightly sweet flavor, and shiny golden crust.
-Made with enriched dough—featuring butter, eggs, and sugar—it goes beyond the basic flour, salt, water, and yeast of white bread.
-These extras give brioche a rich, indulgent flavor that’s similar to challah but even richer.
+Made with enriched dough—think butter, eggs, and sugar—it goes beyond the basic flour, salt, water, and yeast of white bread.
+These extras give brioche bread a rich, indulgent flavor that’s similar to challah but even richer.

-What You’ll Need to Make Brioche
+What You’ll Need to Make Brioche Bread

 Brioche ingredients including eggs, yeast, and butter.